 Factory Trawlers And Fish Processing Vessels

-Maritime Injury lawyer James Beard of Trueb & Beard LLC, represents crewmen and fish processors working aboard Alaska catcher processors in the Bering sea.
+Maritime Injury lawyer James Beard of Trueb Berne & Beard, LLP, represents crewmen and fish processors working aboard Alaska catcher processors in the Bering sea.
 Beard has successfully represented hundreds of fish processors and crewmen who were injured working aboard catcher processors in the Bering Sea.

 Our attorneys have litigated against all the big fishing companies including American Seafoods, Arctic Storm, Coastal village, Glacier Fish Co., Starbound and Trident Seafoods.
-From the bottom of the freezer hold, through the processing deck to the trawl deck, attorney Beard and his partners at Trueb & Beard LLC, understand the work aboard catcher processor vessels, and they know how injuries to crewmen and fish processors could have been prevented.
+From the bottom of the freezer hold, through the processing deck to the trawl deck, attorney Beard and his partners at Trueb Berne & Beard, LLP, understand the work aboard catcher processor vessels, and they know how injuries to crewmen and fish processors could have been prevented.

 We’ve Won Millions Of Dollars For Injured Crewmen And Fish Processors